MA-Abahmane/0x09-web_infrastructure_design/README.md

-I created a website that will help employees get in touch with me.
+I created a website that will help employees to get in touch with me.